msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 #### Transport Details

-If your Customer Return was created automatically, via an Supplier Return from another store, you will see a Transport Details section.
+If your Customer Return was created automatically, via a Supplier Return from another store, you will see a Transport Details section.
 Here, you can see a transport reference (e.g. a booking or tracking number.)

 #### Actions